zane-ops/zane-ops/healthcheck-strategy.md

         1. if the service fails to meet the health status requirements, we remove the service for the deployment
         2. if the service succeed to meet the requirements, we remove the previous service
-    4. we mark the deployment as finished and release the lock for the deployment
+    4. we mark the deployment as finished and release the lock for the deployment, and also schedule the task for the next deployment

 - On caddy side :
     1. use the service network alias instead of the service name